watilde/proxyz/README.md

-methane
+Proxyz
 =======

-Meta programming in JavaScript like Proxy shim
+A shim of Direct Proxies for meta programming in JavaScript